rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 We set out to ship Kubernetes, and users kept asking for the rest of the container toolbox.
 The first image builder, kim, ran inside the cluster; we replaced it with nerdctl, the standard containerd CLI, and most people never noticed kim was gone.
-Then we hit something we hadn't planned for: a lot of real projects simply wouldn't build under nerdctl and buildkit.
+Then we hit something we hadn't planned for.
+A lot of real projects simply wouldn't build under nerdctl and buildkit.
 We added moby (dockerd and the Docker CLI) as a second engine, so those projects would build.
 Later we let people turn Kubernetes off entirely and run nothing but the